andreaskrath/kasm/doc/instructions.md

 ```

 ### Error
-This instruction can return a divide by zero error in case the divisor is zero.
+This instruction will return a divide by zero error in case the divisor is zero.

 ## Remainder
 Divides the first parameter with the second to determine the remainder, and stores the result in the first parameter.